 Jawhar is also home to the Warli, Kolcha and Kukana tribes and these tribal communities have taken special efforts to preserve their culture and traditions.
 Jawhar is noted for Warli paintings that depict scenes from everyday life of the Warli people and were traditionally drawn with white on red background.
 However, with growing commercial popularity of the paintings, Warli paintings use different colors and also depict new ideas.
 To offer a peek into daily life of the tribe and help educate outsiders, several households from these tribes offer homestays for travelers.

 In addition to its scenic beauty, Jawhar also boasts of several interesting places to see.
-Jai Vilas Palace, the residence of Munke rulers, Dabdaba falls, Bhopatgad fort and scenic places like Hanuman Point and Sunset Point are some of the must visit places in Jawhar.
-Dabhosa Falls is one of the biggest waterfalls in the state.
+Jai Vilas Palace, the residence of Munke rulers, Dabdaba Falls, Bhopatgad Fort and scenic places like Hanuman Point and Sunset Point are some of the must visit spots in Jawhar.

 BEST PLACES TO STAY IN JAWHAR

 There are limited accommodation options in Jawhar and there definitely are no plush hotels here.
 However, one can enjoy the traditional hospitality of the locals of Jawhar by opting to live in a homestays.
 You can also choose to stay in resorts offering budget and mid-range accommodations.

 There are no fancy restaurants in Jawhar, but home-cooked meals offered by the locals are totally worth the buck.
 Kelichapada also has community kitchens.